techmaharaj/scalekit-guide/docs/integrations/auth0.md

 SCALEKIT_CLIENT_SECRET="test_CbGfKxzwUVO6ISirRcTKMbcX3dsfdsfdsfsdfdsfsdfGmXLN"
 ```

 After the successful execution of the above API call, you will see a new OpenID connection created in your Auth0 tenant.

-To conifrm the creation of the new Scalekit OIDC connection, you can navigate to [Enterprise Connections] (https://auth0.com/docs/authenticate/enterprise-connections#view-enterprise-connections) in your Auth0 dashboard.
+To conifrm this, you can navigate to [Enterprise Connections] (https://auth0.com/docs/authenticate/enterprise-connections#view-enterprise-connections) in your Auth0 dashboard.

 ### 2. Add Redirect URI in Scalekit API Config